-Lowe’s results from Beijing 2008 was upgraded due to doping from the original third-, fourth- and fifth-place finishers.
+Her original sixth-place result from the Beijing Games was upgraded due to doping from the original third-, fourth- and fifth-place finishers.

 OlympicTalk is on Apple News.
 Favorite us!Follow @nzaccardi